Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Conclusions

 In the future we shall investigate the quantization of the obtained framework.
+For this purpose at the end of Sec. \ref{mukha} we derived the physical Hamiltonian in a non-Fermi-Walker basis that (unlike the Fermi-Walker one) can be formulated explicitly and completely in terms of background phase-space variables.
+The derived formalism can be reduced to the vacuum case, that is, the Kasner universe filled with gravitational waves by putting the background scalar field and its momentum, and the perturbations thereof, to zero.
+This simplified setup could be studied first.
 A general approach to quantization of cosmological perturbations with dynamical backgrounds was given e.g. in \cite{malkiewicz2020dynamics}.
-The first key issues to consider are the choice of internal clock and the subsequent quantization of zero-order coefficients and their dynamics.
-Finding the solution to the full equations of motion is going to be a hard problem, and perhaps some approximations will be indispensable.
+The first key issues to consider are the choice of internal clock and the subsequent quantization of the zeroth-order coefficients and their dynamics.
+Finding the solution to the equations of motion for perturbations in a quantized anisotropic background is going to be a hard problem, and perhaps some approximations will be needed.
+Nonetheless we should be able to answer many interesting questions.
+For example, how the quantum theory depends on the choice of gauge-fixing conditions, and in particular, on the choice of internal clock.
+We expect that, in general, the quantization will break the diffeomorphism invariance of the classical theory (this issue has been already studied at the background level in \cite{Malkiewicz2020}).
+At the same time we expect that the physical predictions for the large, classical universe given by the quantum theory (such as the power spectrum of primordial perturbations) should not depend on the choice of gauge.